divisiblebyzero-uk/rest-and-graph.java/README.md

 * http://localhost:8080/cities

 These are fully Spring-managed REST repositories, and so you can GET the full list, GET by id, or POST a write.

+Note that the Cities provide references (URIs) to the Country record.
+It's up to you to go get them.

 ### GraphQL